DalDeveloper/angular-6-boilerplate/README.md

 # Quickstart

-This project is a Angular 6+ boiler plate for the production level app.
+This project is an Angular 6+ boiler plate for the production level app.

 ## Development server